Susannah Cahalan: Film adaptation

-Netflix released a feature film based on Susannah Cahalan's memoir, Brain on Fire.
-The movie, which shares the title of the book, was directed by Irish filmmaker, Gerard Barrett.
+Netflix released a feature film based on Brain on Fire.
+The movie, which shares the title of the book, was directed by Irish filmmaker Gerard Barrett.
 Chloë Grace Moretz portrays Cahalan in the film, which chronicles the events leading to Cahalan's misdiagnosis, hospitalization, and eventual diagnosis and recovery.

-Book about David Rosenhan
+The Great Pretender

 In 2019, Cahalan's second book was published, The Great Pretender: The Undercover Mission That Changed Our Understanding of Madness.
 In the work she accuses psychologist David Rosenhan of fabricating the results of seminal research published in the journal Science.
 Rosenhan's work demonstrated that staff working at psychiatric hospitals, including psychiatrists, could be easily misled to diagnose schizophrenia when individuals were perfectly sane and reported the mistreatment of patients in these facilities.
 Cahalan was drawn to this study due to her own experiences with being improperly diagnosed with mental illness, but as she researched Rosenhan and his activity, she began to find contradictions in his work that made her question the validity of his experiment.